Information for International Applicants

 Summer Institute for the Study of East Central and Southeastern Europe (SISECSE)

-The competition will be open to scholars in any field or discipline in the humanities and interpretive social sciences pursuing postdoctoral or advanced research in the region (Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Czechia, Croatia, Hungary, Kosovo, Moldova, Montenegro, North Macedonia, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Ukraine).
-Scholars should be based at institutions in North America (US, Canada, Mexico) or Central/Eastern Europe (see prior list).
+This program is open to scholars in any field or discipline in the humanities and social sciences pursuing postdoctoral or advanced research focused on East Central and Southeastern Europe, including Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Czechia, Hungary, Kosovo, Moldova, Montenegro, North Macedonia, Poland, Romania, Serbia, Slovakia, Slovenia, and Ukraine.
+Scholars should be based at institutions in North America (Canada, Mexico, US) or East Central and Southeastern Europe.